 VHS Revival travels back in time with an ageless classic

-Naturally, like anything fresh and inventive and ultimately landmark, it wasn’t easy convincing studios that what they had in their possession was commercial gold.
-A draft of the screenplay had been passed around as early as 1981, and after the commercial bomb that was Used Cars, director Robert Zemeckis’ “nice, sweet story” that was repeatedly rejected in an era when raunchy, frat-based comedies reigned supreme.
-Luckily, a rather prominent director with a knack of producing some of the period’s most memorable movies had a very different opinion.
-“It was a very usual story,” Steven Spielberg would explain.
+Naturally, like anything fresh and inventive and ultimately landmark, it wasn’t easy convincing studios that what Zemeckis had in his possession was commercial gold.
+A draft of the screenplay had been passed around as early as 1981, and following the commercial bomb that was Used Cars, Zemeckis’ “nice, sweet story” was repeatedly rejected in an era when raunchy, frat-based comedies reigned supreme.
+Luckily, a rather prominent director with a knack for producing some of the period’s most memorable movies had a very different opinion.
+“It was a very unusual story,” Steven Spielberg would explain.
 “And yet it was based on a lot of old fashioned principles: of family, coming of age, getting your first car.
 All the dreams and desires you have for your own life, the dreams and desires your parents might have had but didn’t succeed in realising.
 And it was about the generation gap, and it was about the major disconnect between our generation and our own parents’ generation.”

 The main premise for Back to the Future was developed after writer Bob Gale found his father’s high school yearbook and discovered that he had been president of his graduating class.
 Gale, who had attended the same high school a generation down the line, had been struck by how different they were as students, and wondered whether he and his father would have gotten along were they somehow part of the same era.
 In the movie, Marty and George are polar opposites.
 They are also products of very different cultures, both existing on each side of the Civil Rights Movement and a period of vast social change.
-What makes the movie so special is that we are able to participate as an audience, foreshadowing every last quirky facet as the 1950s threaten to swallow our protagonist’s whole existence.
+What makes the movie so special is that we are able to participate as an audience, foreshadowing every last quirky facet as the disapproving 1950s threaten to swallow our protagonist’s whole existence.
 We are given the pieces of a puzzle, not just in terms of events, but through altered familial perceptions as Marty’s observations reveal a very different history from the one he had previously imagined.
 Central to this is young hellcat and future mother Lorraine, who goes some way to proving that parents can be hypocrites too.

 The first variation of 1985 reveals a McFly household of perennial underachievers.
 Marty’s mother is an alcoholic, his father a mousy nerd who lives in the shadow of his own failure and suppressed ambitions.
 On the greener side of the suburban fence is Biff Tannen (Thomas F. Wilson), a colossal oppressor who treats George like they’re still in high school.
 Marty, a loveable rogue with ambitions of becoming a guitarist, seems to be the anomaly beset on breaking the McFly curse, and break the curse he will, but not in a way he ever could have imagined.